Bunkers in Albania: Construction

 The bunkers were constructed of concrete, steel and iron and ranged in size from one- or two-person pillboxes with gun slits to large underground nuclear bomb shelters intended for use by the Party leadership and bureaucrats.
 The most common type of bunker is a small concrete dome set into the ground with a circular bottom extending downwards, just large enough for one or two people to stand inside.
 Known as Qender Zjarri ("firing position") or QZ bunkers, they were prefabricated and transported to their final positions, where they were assembled.
 They consist of three main elements: a 3 m diameter hemispherical concrete dome with a firing slit, a hollow cylinder to support the dome and an outer wall with a radius 60 cm larger than the cylinder.
 The gap between the cylinder and outer wall is filled with earth.

 At various places along the coast, large numbers of QZ bunkers were built in groups of three, linked to each other by a prefabricated concrete tunnel.
 Elsewhere bunkers were constructed in groupings around strategic points across the country, or in lines across swathes of territory.
 Tirana was particularly heavily defended, with thousands of bunkers radiating out in fifty concentric circles around the city.

 The QZ bunker was designed by military engineer Josif Zagali, who served with the Partisans during World War II and trained in the Soviet Union after the war.
 He observed how dome-shaped fortifications were virtually impervious to artillery fire and bombs, which simply ricocheted off the dome.
 He used his knowledge to design the subsequently ubiquitous dome-shaped bunkers.
 Hoxha was initially delighted with the design and had many thousands of Zagali's bunkers constructed.

 Zagali himself was promoted to the rank of colonel and became chief engineer of the Albanian Ministry of Defence.
 However, Hoxha's paranoia led to Zagali being purged in 1974 and imprisoned for eight years on false charges of "sabotage" as a "foreign agent".
 His wife went insane, his family was shunned by friends and acquaintances, and his daughter died of breast cancer.
 Zagali later said that it was "a painful and tragic fate not only for me and my family but for thousands and thousands of such families in Albania who have experienced the dictatorship of Enver Hoxha".
 His experiences were later used as the basis of Kolonel Bunker, a film by Albanian director Kujtim Çashku.

 Command and control bunkers

 The command-and-control bunkers, known as Pike Zjarri ("firing point") or PZ bunkers, were also prefabricated and assembled on site.
 They are far larger and heavier than the QZ bunkers, with a diameter of 8 m.
 They are made from a series of concrete slices, each weighing eight or nine tons, which were concreted together on site to form an interlocking dome.
-Fully assembled, they weigh between 350–400 tons.
+Fully assembled, they weigh between 350 and 400 tons.